 Participants will also have access to public lectures, events and networking opportunities during the Science Diplomacy Week Open Forum.

 The Immersion Program will bring together current and future leaders from the diplomatic and scientific communities, as well as from industry, the NGOs and civil society, to foster a common understanding of each other’s perspectives and to work together on devising the diplomatic envelopes needed to maximize beneficial uses of frontier technologies for all, while minimizing their risks.

 Around 30 participants will be selected for this pilot edition, ensuring a good mix of disciplines, sectors, career levels, gender balance and geographical backgrounds to set the basis for the expansion of the Geneva Coalition on Anticipatory Science and Diplomacy.

-The full cost of CHF 3400.- per participant includes:
+The partial cost of CHF 1000.- per participant includes:

 - Tuition, all lectures, workshops and materials